nodejs/node/COLLABORATOR_GUIDE.md

 changes.

-Runtime Deprecations and End-of-life APIs (internal or public) *must* be handled as semver-major changes unless there is CTC consensus to land the deprecation as a semver-minor.
+Runtime Deprecations and End-of-life APIs (internal or public) *must* be handled as semver-major changes unless there is TSC consensus to land the deprecation as a semver-minor.

 All Documentation-Only and Runtime deprecations will be assigned a unique